Euclidean plane and its relatives; a minimalist introduction: The incenter

-The point of intersection of bisectors is called \emph{incenter}; it is usually denoted as $I$.
-The point $I$ lies on the same distance from each side, it is the center of a circle tangent to each side of triangle.
-This circle is called \emph{incircle} and its radius is called \emph{inradius} of the triangle.
+The point of intersection of bisectors is called the \emph{incenter} of the triangle, usually denoted by~$I$.
+The point $I$ lies at the same distance from each side.
+In particular, it is the center of a circle tangent to each side of the triangle.
+This circle is called the \emph{incircle} and its radius is called the \emph{inradius} of the triangle.

 \parit{Proof.} Let $\triangle ABC$ be a nondegenerate triangle.